17 Top-Rated Beaches on Cape Cod

 Among many superlatives, Head of the Meadow in Truro is truly a postcard-worthy destination.
 The sandy dune experience can be reached with a scenic walk through stretches of tall, deep, sea-green grass.
 Visitors are rewarded with a relatively unpopulated area that presents 360-degree views of windswept sand dunes, blue rippling ponds, and rolling ocean waves.
 Tiny saltbox houses are perched like sentinels on the dunes facing the ocean vista.

-For forty miles, the Cape Cod coastline of the eastern elbow has limitless sand bars lining the shore.
+For 40 miles, the Cape Cod coastline of the eastern elbow has limitless sand bars lining the shore.
 The peaceful scene on a calm and sunny day belies the fact that many ships and lives have been lost, when the ocean shows her teeth and the winds and storms drive the unlucky or unwise upon the sand.

 At low tide, you can often see the remains of the Frances, which was lost in an 1872 storm.
 Luckily, all aboard were rescued.
 Many others were not so fortunate, and shipwrecks dot the sea here.